adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 * **Simla conference:** It was a meeting held in 1945 between the British Prime Minister **Clement Attlee**, and the leaders of the Indian independence movement, including Jawaharlal Nehru, Sardar Patel, and Maulana Abul Kalam Azad.
 The conference was held in Simla, India, and its purpose was to discuss the transfer of power from British colonial rule to Indian independence.
 The conference **failed** to resolve, and the British government later announced plans to divide British India into two separate countries, India and Pakistan.
 * **Cabinet mission:** It was a group of British politicians sent to India in 1946 to negotiate a political settlement between the Indian National Congress and the Muslim League and to finalize plans for the transfer of power from British colonial rule to Indian independence.
 The mission was headed by Lord Pethick-Lawrence, Secretary of State for India, and included Sir Stafford Cripps, a prominent Labour Party politician, and A. V. Alexander, First Lord of the Admiralty.
 The mission proposed a federal structure for independent India, but the proposals were **rejected** by both Congress and the Muslim League, leading to the eventual partition of India.
 * **Interim government:** The Interim Government of India was formed in 1946 due to negotiations between the British government and the Indian National Congress and Muslim League as part of the Cabinet Mission Plan.
 It was established as a transitional government to **oversee the transfer of power** from British rule to Indian independence.
 The government was headed by Jawaharlal Nehru as Prime Minister and included other key leaders.
 The Interim Government served for about one year until the formation of the independent government of India on August 15, 1947.
-* **Mountbatten plan:** The Mountbatten Plan, also known as the June 3rd Plan, was a proposal for the partition of British India presented by Lord **Louis Mountbatten**, the last British Viceroy of India, to the British government in 1947.
+* **Mountbatten Plan:** The Mountbatten Plan, also known as the June 3rd Plan, was a proposal for the partition of British India presented by Lord **Louis Mountbatten**, the last British Viceroy of India, to the British government in 1947.
 The plan proposed the division of British India into **two separate independent countries**: India and Pakistan.
 The plan was accepted by the British government, and India and Pakistan gained independence on August 15, 1947.
 The partition led to large-scale communal violence and forced migration, resulting in the deaths of hundreds of thousands of people.

 ### Indian Independence Act of 1947